-On average, we find lower but statistically comparable emissions relative to these studies that likely results from our restrictive definition of urban area.
-The only surveyed study that used aircraft data to estimate emissions within a U.S. Census Urban Area found 314 ± 96 Gg a-1 in New York City, which is very similar to our estimate of 309 (241 - 417) Gg a-1 (Pitt et al., 2022).
+We find in general lower emissions than these previous studies, but this likely results from our restrictive definition of urban area.
+The only study that used aircraft data to estimate emissions within a U.S. Census Urban Area found 314 ± 96 Gg a-1 in New York City (Pitt et al., 2022), which is very similar to our estimate of 309 (241 - 417) Gg a-1.
 Plant et al. (2022) also used U.S. Census Urban Areas but relied on TROPOMI methane to CO ratios.
 They found slightly larger emissions in Atlanta and Philadelphia and much larger emissions in New York City, but their error bars spanned ranges that were almost twice as large as the derived emissions, limiting the utility of the comparison.
 Plant et al. (2019) also found larger emissions in New York and Philadelphia but used larger definitions of urban areas and produced similarly wide error ranges.

-Los Angeles is the only city where we find statistical disagreement with previous studies.
-All surveyed studies quantified emissions in CARB’s South Coast air basin, and we find a smaller but still significant low bias when we use an equivalent extent.
-Much of the remaining discrepancy results from decreasing emissions over the periods studied.
+Our posterior Los Angeles emissions are much lower than previous studies shown in Figure 8.
+All these studies quantified emissions in CARB’s South Coast air basin, and we find a smaller but still significant low bias when we use an equivalent extent.
+We attribute much of the remaining discrepancy to a decrease of emissions with time.
 The 2013 closure of the Puente Hills Landfill, one of the largest landfills in CONUS, decreased methane emissions significantly (CARB, 2018; Yadav et al., 2019), which is not fully reflected in the estimates of Cui et al. (2015), Wong et al. (2015), or Wunch et al. (2016).
 Yadav et al. (2023) found that Los Angeles emissions decreased an additional 7% from January 2015 to May 2020.
-Their posterior estimate of 251 ± 5 Gg a-1 for 2019 is still larger than our value of 179 (171 – 193) Gg a-1, which we attribute to a low bias in the western boundary condition that is not addressed at the spatiotemporal resolution of our boundary condition correction (section 3.3).
+Their posterior estimate of 251 ± 5 Gg a-1 for 2019 is still larger than our value of 179 (171 – 193) Gg a-1.

 4 Conclusions

-We used TROPOMI atmospheric methane column observations for 2019 to optimize methane emissions at 0.25° × 0.3125° resolution over CONUS.
-The high resolution of our inversion allows us to quantify emissions from individual landfills, states, and urban areas, while the continent-scale of the work supports statistical analysis of each of these sources.
-We compare our results to the 2022 EPA GHGI for 2019, including new state-level estimates, and to emissions estimates from individual landfills, states, and cities to better understand the origins of the discrepancies between inventories and observations.
+We used TROPOMI atmospheric methane column observations for 2019 to optimize methane emissions at 0.25° × 0.3125° resolution over North America with focus on the contiguous US (CONUS).
+The high resolution of our inversion allows us to quantify emissions from individual landfills, states, and urban areas.
+We compared our results to the EPA Greenhouse Gases Inventory (GHGI) used for climate policy, including new state-level inventories, to Greenhouse Gases Reporting Program (GHGRP) inventories for individual landfills, and to other emission estimates.

-We inverted TROPOMI observations of atmospheric methane columns to obtain optimized emissions using as forward model the GEOS-Chem chemical transport model.
-The inverse solution is obtained through a reduced-rank approximation of the analytical minimum of a Bayesian cost function regularized by an initial emissions estimate provided by the emissions reported by EPA to the UNFCCC.
-The analytical solution characterizes the error and information content of the improved emissions and supports the generation of an eight-member inversion ensemble.
-However, it requires explicit characterization of the Jacobian matrix that represents the linear relationship between emissions and observations in the forward model.
-We construct this matrix along the emissions patterns best informed by the initial emissions estimate and the observations, decreasing the computational cost of our inversion by an order of magnitude compared to conventional approaches while optimally preserving its information content.
+Our optimization of methane emissions uses an analytical inversion of TROPOMI data with the GEOS-Chem chemical transport model at 0.25o×0.3125o resolution.
+The inverse solution (posterior estimate of emissions) is obtained through a reduced-rank approximation of the analytical minimum of a Bayesian cost function regularized by a prior emissions estimate from the EPA GHGI.
+The analytical solution characterizes the error and information content of the posterior emissions and supports the generation of an eight-member inversion ensemble.
+The Jacobian matrix needed for analytical solution at such high resolution on the continental scale is constructed by iterative approximation along the emissions patterns best informed by the prior emissions estimate and the observations.
+This decreases the computational cost of our inversion by an order of magnitude compared to conventional analytical approaches while optimally preserving its information content.